The most anticipated stage of a cannabis plant’s life is when buds start to appear.

 3. Ensure Air Circulation / Co2

-Once your grow lights are optimised for intensity, you need to make sure your plants are able to breathe properly.
+Once your grow lights are optimized for intensity, you need to make sure your plants are able to breathe properly.

 Your cannabis plants require CO2 as part of the photosynthesis process when they convert usable light into energy.